nuno-agostinho/psichomics/README.md

 * [SRA][] data from select SRA projects via the [recount][] package

 Other SRA, [VAST-TOOLS][] and user-provided data can also be manually loaded.
-Please read
-[Loading SRA, VAST-TOOLS and user-provided RNA-seq data][tutorial-custom-data] for more information.
+Please read [Loading user-provided data][tutorial-custom-data] for more information.

 #### Alternative splicing quantification